-The Fund Summaries section outlines the City's financial policies and provides a global overview of the City's four major funds, the General Fund, Stormwater Management Fund, Special Revenues Fund, and the Speed Camera Fund.
+The Fund Summaries section outlines the City's financial policies and changes between the City Manager's Recommended Budget and the Adopted Budget.
+It then provides a global overview of the City's four major funds, the General Fund, Stormwater Management Fund, Special Revenues Fund, and the Speed Camera Fund.
 For each Fund, there are tables and charts showing revenue sources, expenditure types, and Fund balances.
 The budget tables include: